-Gatamaiyu Forest is part of the larger Kikuyu Escarpment Forest which covers an area of 37,620 hectares.
-Other forest blocks that form Kikuyu Escarpment Forest includes; Kereita, Uplands, Kinale, Kamae, Kieni, Raggia, and Kijabe.
-Gatamaiyu Forest covers an area of 4,720 ha, of which 75 % is indigenous forest, 8 % is exotic forest, the rest being bamboo, scrublands, and some green farmlands.
+Gatamaiyu Forest is part of the larger Kikuyu Escarpment Forest which covers an area of 37,620 hectares ( 376.2 square kilometers).
+Other forest blocks that form the Kikuyu Escarpment Forest include; Kereita, Uplands, Kinale, Kamae, Kieni, Raggia, and Kijabe.
+Gatamaiyu Forest covers an area of 4,720 hectares(47.2 square kilometers) of which 75 percent is indigenous forest, eight percent is exotic forest, and the rest is bamboo, scrublands, and some green farmlands.
 Gatamaiyu Forest’s altitude is between 1800- 2700 meters above sea level, and forest topography is jagged with many steep-sided valleys containing raging streams

 As well as a significant number of regionally-threatened bird species including; African Green Ibis, Ayres’s Hawk-Eagle, Rufous-breasted Sparrowhawk, African Crowned Eagle, and Red-chested Owlet.

 Gatamaiyu Forest Mammals

-Gatamaiyu River is well stashed with the fine-looking rainbow trout, a popular game fish for fly fishers.
+Gatamaiyu River is well-stashed with fine-looking rainbow trout fish, a popular game fish for fly fishers.
 The river has good pools, rapids, and fantastic waterfalls that provide a tranquil to fish in peace and quiet.

-There are 8 kilometers stretch of the river well stocked with the rainbow trout.
+There is an 8-kilometer stretch of the river well stocked with rainbow trout.
 Enough for everyone to make a catch.
-The rainbow trout love unperturbed atmosphere…let your mind waft as you bustle out that engaging tune, the trout will approach you.
-You must have a license to be allowed to do fishing from the Fishery department
+The rainbow trout love an unperturbed atmosphere…let your mind waft as you bustle out that engaging tune and the trout will approach you.
+You must have a license to be allowed to fish from the Kenya Fishery Department